d400x/timechanger/README.md

 # timechanger
-A Java agent which changes time (such as new Date(), System.currentTimeMillis(), ...) of java process.
+A Java agent which changes date/time (such as new Date(), System.currentTimeMillis(), ...) of java process.
+Any change or recompile to your source codes is ***NOT*** needed.

-It intercepts System.currentTimeMillis() method calls and applies the offset to the return value.
+This agent transforms classes to intercept System.currentTimeMillis() method calls and applies the offset to the return value.
-So the objects and methods that use System.currentTimeMillis() as their time source (Such as new Date(), Calendar.getInstance() or LocalDateTime.now()) are also changed.
+So the classes that use System.currentTimeMillis() as their time source (like java.util.Date, java.util.Calendar or java.time.
+APIs) are also changed.

 ## How to Use
 1. Set desired offset millis by using system property `TimeChangerAgent.OFFSETMILLIS`